 3. Kevin De Bruyne – £54.5 million

 The transfer of Kevin De Bruyne to Manchester City was huge news in 2015, and he has become a hit with their fans.
 Many are so sure of his ability that they have a flutter on him at the various bookmakers.
-As well as being popular on sports betting sites UK, he is also a positive influence within the dressing room.
 Currently enjoying life at the Etihad Stadium, it would seem that De Bruyne has a fine relationship with manager Pep Guardiola as his seven goals from this season show.

 4. Fernando Torres – £50 million

 Chelsea captured Fernando Torres in January 2011 in what looked a sure-fire hit.
 Unfortunately for club and player, it didn’t go according to plan.
 Netting just 20 goals in three seasons with the Blues, it was not a good signing for the club, and he eventually left in 2014.
 Although he did have some highlights, such as scoring against Barcelona in the Champions League, it was more down than up.

 Initially at Liverpool, Sterling moved to Manchester City in the summer of 2015.
 He hit the ground running and enjoyed a fine start to his City career.
 Popular with teammates, he did have a tricky time after that, but has since found his form again under Pep Guardiola.
 Notching ten goals in 2016/17 and continuing to play for England, it has been a successful move for club and player.